ppc64le/pyeco/README.md

 # pyeco
 Python Ecosystem for Power Hints and Tips, Issue Tracking

+NOTE:  We are starting to add a few requirements.txt base examples and a few tested programs using those to help people get started.
+Like with Pypi, there are a lot of possible permutations and combinations and not all will be tested, but the goal is that there should be a clear path for major python toolset combinations.
+We will also welcome additonal snippets or example to help clarify.
+We will ask for a DCO on any contributions.
+We are also going to track any issues or requests here, although note that as we are building this out, requests will be "as we can" while we are focused on some particular projects and combinations.

+We appreciate your patience, and hopefully this guidance below is generalized, and you can see consolidated examples in the examples directory.

+THANKS!!

+---

 Here's a **comprehensive and streamlined guide** to using **optimized Python packages on IBM Power systems**.

 ---